Pan-Canadian studies investigate why COVID-19 has been so devastating to long-term care facility residents and staff

 ABOUT THE UNIVERSITY OF OTTAWA

 The University of Ottawa is home to over 50,000 students, faculty and staff, who live, work and study in both French and English.
-Our campus is a crossroads of cultures and ideas, where bold minds come together to inspire game-changing ideas.
+Our site is a crossroads of cultures and ideas, where bold minds come together to inspire game-changing ideas.
 We are one of Canada’s top 10 research universities—our professors and researchers explore new approaches to today’s challenges.
 One of a handful of Canadian universities ranked among the top 200 in the world, we attract exceptional thinkers and welcome diverse perspectives from across the globe. www.uottawa.ca.

 MEDIA CONTACTS